MIGanev21/Time-Coders/README.md

 ## ⚙ Repository Access

-*You can access our website by pasting this link into your browser.*
+*You can access our repository by pasting this link into your browser.*
 ```
  https://github.com/MIGanev21/Time-Coders.git
 ```